When the Serve Needs to Be In

 • When the other team has just scored a string of points

-The first two are situations similar to when someone makes a great up on defense or chases a ball down off the court.
+The first two are situations are similar to when someone makes a great up on defense or chases a ball down off the court.
 The last thing you want to see in those cases is someone then putting the ball into the net.
 It wipes out all the good feelings the prior play generated.
 A missed serve after a hard-fought rally does the same thing.

 In the case of when the other team has scored a string of points, the situation is a bit reversed.
 There is usually some sense of relief to breaking their serve (particularly if it was a long string).
 A missed serve at that point tends to create a “Here we go again” sort of feeling.
 At least try to give your team a chance to shake off the recent struggles.